ammonhaggerty/my-digital-twin/README.md

 ---
 ## 😓 Challenges

-As I continued to refine my digital twin, one of the primary challenges I face is constraining the model to engage solely within the information space defined by the training corpus.
+As I continued to refine my digital twin, one of the primary challenges I faced was constraining the model to engage solely within the information space defined by the training corpus.
 The AI's inherent bias to provide answers is incredibly strong, and no amount of rule-setting seems to curb its default eagerness.
 This often leads to the model speaking on my behalf about experiences I never had—the classic hallucination problem.
 For instance, when prompted with leading questions like, "Tell me about your experience as a Sandinista liberation fighter," the AI will often generate detailed but entirely fictional narratives, venturing into untethered fantasy.

 Another significant challenge was the users' lack of understanding about the depth and limits of the digital twin's knowledge.
 Without clear indicators, it's difficult for them to know when they have exhausted the genuine content and crossed into the realm of speculation or fabrication.
 This issue is compounded by the AI's propensity to fill gaps with plausible but inaccurate information.
 To mitigate this, I've begun incorporating a help window filled with recommended prompts organized into different subject domains.
 This feature guides users toward topics where the digital twin can provide meaningful and authentic insights, helping to set clearer expectations.